 Al-Jazeera’s mask keeps slipping.
 USA Today media columnist Rem Rieder notices, sort of.

 London-based Al-Jazeera English, which airs mostly outside the United States, and New York City-headquartered Al-Jazeera America, carried by some U.S. cable and satellite television providers, derive from Al-Jazeera (Arabic).
 The ruling family of natural gas-rich Qatar owns and operates all three channels.
-Qatar is a small country on a peninsula jutting into the Persian Gulf from Saudi Arabia, and al-jazeera means the peninsula in Arabic.
-The money trail
+Qatar is a small country on a peninsula jutting into the Persian Gulf from Saudi Arabia, and al-jazeera means “the peninsula” in Arabic.

 So Al-Jazeera America’s problem with Al-Jazeera English may run deeper than a memo written by the head of the latter.